tommyku/ruby-server/README.md

 A 256 bit key for encrypting a note's content.

-**NEETO_PRESENTATION_HOST**
+**PRESENTATION_HOST**

-The base URL for shared notes. i.e notes.example.com/ This URL must eventually resolve to where your Neeto server is located. i.e your API is available at api.example.com but should be publicly presented through notes.example.com, however, both URLs must point to the same server.
+The base URL for shared notes. i.e notes.example.com This URL must eventually resolve to where your Standard Notes server is located. i.e if your API is available at api.example.com but your presentation host is notes.example.com, both URLs must point to the same server.

-*Note: trailing slash is required.*

-**NEETO_SINGLE_USER_MODE**
+**SINGLE_USER_MODE**

 *Optional*

+This is not particular to the SN protocol, but just how this server manages multiple users.
 Default is true.
 If you're running a personal server, and want to prohibit strangers from registering for an account with your server, you should set this true.
 If you wish to create a public server that allows user registration and multiple user notes, set this to false.

 **DB_HOST**

 Database host.

 **DB_PORT**

 Database port.
 3306 is standard.

 **DB_DATABASE**

 Database name.

 **DB_USERNAME**

 Database username.

 **DB_PASSWORD**